-In addition, studies on evaluating water quality related data and predicting changes in specific water quality items through various Statistical Machine Learning Techniques have recently been actively conducted.
-Using an artificial neural network technique, Kim, H, G. (2017) reviewed the method’s suitability for predicting the chlorophyll-a concentration at the Maegok site, a midstream site of the Nakdong River in South Korea.
-Moreover, Lee et al. (2020) investigated methods for predicting the chlorophyll-a concentration through four statistical machine learning algorithms at the Kangjeong-Goryeong Weir and Dalseong Weir sites, which are representative weir sites in the Nakdong River system in South Korea.
-Additionally, Bui et al. (2020) conducted a study to predict the Water Quality Index (WQI) based on water quality variables using 16 novel hybrid machine learning algorithms.
-However, the study was limited as it could not compare the performance of various algorithms.
-The greatest difference between the three previous studies and this one is that the two studies focused on how accurately the techniques predicted the measured values of the water quality item chlorophyll-a, a continuous variable, whereas this study seeks to accurately classify dominant algae, a categorical variable.
-Nutrients such as nitrogen (N) and phosphorus (P), as well as water quality factors like water temperature, are the most representative factors that influence the occurrence of algae.
-However, hydraulic and hydrological factors such as water level and water storage capacity also have an impact, so all factors must be considered (Caissie et al. (2007)).
+Additionally, recent studies have actively explored the evaluation of water quality-related data and prediction of changes in specific water quality parameters using various statistical machine learning techniques have recently been actively conducted.
+Kim, H. G. (2017) assessed the suitability of the artificial neural network technique for predicting the chlorophyll-a concentration at the Maegok site, a midstream location in South Korea’s Nakdong River [9].
+Moreover, Lee et al. (2020) investigated methods for predicting the chlorophyll-a concentrations using four statistical machine learning algorithms at the Kangjeong-Goryeong Weir and Dalseong Weir sites, which are representative weir sites in the Nakdong River system in South Korea [10].
+Bui et al. (2020) also conducted a study to predict the Water Quality Index (WQI) based on water quality parameters using 16 novel hybrid machine learning algorithms [11].
+However, the study was limited in its ability to compare the performance of various algorithms.
+The primary difference between these previous and current studies is that the former focused on accurately predicting the measured values of the water quality parameter chlorophyll-a (a continuous variable).
+In contrast, this study aims to accurately classify dominant algae (a categorical variable).
+Nutrients such as nitrogen (N) and phosphorus (P), as well as water quality parameters like water temperature, are the most influential factors in algal growth.
+However, hydraulic/hydrological factors, such as water level and water storage capacity, also play a role, necessitating the consideration of all factors [12].

-Therefore, given diverse variables related to water quality and hydraulic and hydrological factors, if the dominant algae can be predicted in advance based on this data, then authorities can more rapidly prepare for water pollution accidents caused by algae.
-Based on water quality monitoring network data, algae alert system data, and hydraulic and hydrological data in Juam Lake and Tamjin Lake, representative water supply sources in the Yeongsan River and Seomjin River system, measured at 7-day intervals from January 2017 to December 2022 through the NIER Water Environment Information System, we compared and analyzed which of various statistical machine learning algorithms accurately classify the dominant algae.
-Through this, we would like to propose a way to more efficiently manage the quality of water sources by predicting the dominant algae that will appear in the future.
+Therefore, considering the diverse variables related to water quality and hydraulic/hydrological factors, accurately predicting the dominant algae can enable authorities to prepare rapidly for water pollution accidents caused by algae.
+We utilized the water quality monitoring network data, algae alert system data, and hydraulic/hydrological data in Juam Lake and Tamjin Lake.
+These representative water supply sources in the Yeongsan River and Seomjin River systems had measurements taken at seven-day intervals from January 2017 to December 2022 through the NIER Water Environment Information System.
+We compared and analyzed various statistical machine learning algorithms to determine their accuracy in classifying the dominant algae.
+By developing and implementing a predictive method for dominant algae occurrences, we aim to provide a more efficient approach to water quality management.

 2. Materials and Methods